-Here (and immediately below) is the Speculative Version of the Project Summary for the Climate Project.
+Here (and immediately below) is the Project Summary for the Climate Project.
 This was published on 10 June 2013.
-The link to the left shows a printed version of this report.
-This version includes speculations by Courtney Brown regarding possible use of our Climate Project data to alter a future timeline.
+The graphic/link to the left shows a printed version of this report.
+This report includes speculations by Courtney Brown regarding possible use of our Climate Project data to alter a future timeline.

-Here (and immediately below) is an update of this Climate Project published on 16 February 2013 relating to the meteor and asteroid events of mid-February 2013.
-The link to the left shows a printed version of this early update.
+Here (and immediately below) is the update of this Climate Project that was published on 16 February 2013 relating to the meteor and asteroid events of mid-February 2013.
+The graphic/link to the left shows a printed version of this early update.

 Below is the original Climate Project report published in June 2010.